cwpeng/simple-mvc/README.md

-# Simple MVC for JavaScript Application
+# Simple MVC Framework for JavaScript
 This MVC framework is just in the very early stage.
 Try this demo: https://cwpeng.github.io/simple-mvc/